The formation of a nuclear-spin dark state in silicon: Discussion

 \section{Discussion}

-We have presented evidence for a nuclear-spin dark state in silicon, including the rapid reduction in electron-nuclear coupling strength with repeated Landau-Zener sweeps, measurements of the dark-state lifetime that are consistent with nuclear-spin dephasing, and measurements of significantly increased electron-spin lifetimes in the dark state.
+We have presented evidence for a nuclear-spin dark state in silicon, including the rapid reduction in the transverse hyperfine singlet-triplet coupling strength with repeated Landau-Zener sweeps.
+Our measurements of the dark-state lifetime are consistent with nuclear-spin dephasing, and we find significantly reduced electron-spin relaxation in the dark state.
 Together with these measurements, we also developed semiclassical numerical simulations that compute the behavior of all electron and nuclear spins involved in our device.

-While our numerical predictions agree well with our data, further experimental work is required to determine the nuclear spin relaxation time $T_{1,n}$.
+More broadly, our work has confirmed important predictions about the nuclear-spin dark state, which has been predicted to occur in multiple experimental systems, like gate-defined quantum dots, self-assembled quantum dots, and solid-state materials.
+One area of future research will focus on using our improved understanding of the dark state to enable more efficient DNP in a variety of systems.
+For example, further experimental work is required to determine the nuclear spin relaxation time $T_{1,n}$.
 Experimentally, we have observed that this relaxation time seems to depend on the exact configuration of the nuclear spins, as well as the pulses used to manipulate the electrons.
 Based on our simulations, it appears that the level of polarization achieved in the nuclear spin system depends sensitively on the relaxation rate.
+Efficient DNP will also depend on the development of ways to ``brighten'' the dark state to enable continued polarization~\cite{Imamoglu2003}.
+Finally, spin-orbit coupling is also predicted to control the presence of a topological phase transition related to the formation of the dark state and DNP~\cite{rudner2010phase}.

+With more efficient DNP, it may be possible to improve the coherence of electron-spin qubits.
+Here, we have demonstrated a reduction in the singlet-triplet relaxation rate in the dark state.
+However, coherence times of various spin qubits are also expected to improve if full polarization can be achieved, or in regimes where LZ sweeps can act as weak measurements~\cite{ribeiro2009nuclear}.
+In either case, the effects of the dark state are critical to understand in order to realize improved coherence associated with these procedures.
+Even in highly-optimized spin systems like isotopically-purified silicon spin qubits, residual hyperfine coupling limits coherence times, and increased polarization could benefit such qubits.

-Future work will focus on understanding the role of spin-orbit coupling in this system, and its relationship to a predicted topological phase transition~\cite{rudner2010phase}.
-Additional experiments will focus on how this understanding of the dark state can enable more efficient DNP, and possibly improved coherence of electronic spin-states.
-The extensive simulations we have presented may also shed light on the long-standing question of the origin of magnetic-gradient pumping in gate-defined quantum dots.
-More broadly, future research will seek to understand quantum effects in the nuclear spin system, and how these effects impact the electron spins.
-In addition, we plan to explore how to use the dark state as a quantum memory, resource for sensing, or other quantum applications~\cite{Taylor2003b,Zaporski2023}.
+Another critical area of future research will seek to understand quantum effects in the nuclear spin system, and how these effects impact the electron spins.
+In addition, we plan to explore how to use dark states as a quantum memory, resource for sensing, or other quantum applications~\cite{Taylor2003b,Zaporski2023}.